Judge says rape complainants should have access to legal advice

 He said his client had been “blighted” by drug difficulties and was already serving a prison sentence when he was charged with the rape offence.

-Mr Justice Butler imposed a six-year sentencem with the final year suspended.
+Mr Justice Butler imposed a six-year sentence with the final year suspended.